LivePersonInc/developer-center/pages/documents/ConversationalAI/ThirdPartyBots/CustomIntegration.md

 ### Sending messages

 To define messages the bot should send, you need to place the messages property into the callback.
-This property should include an array of strings, in which every string will be sent as a single messsage to the conversation.
+This property should include an array of messages, every entry of array will be sent as a single message to the conversation.

 ```json
 {